backtrader/backtrader-docs/docs/quickstart/quickstart.rst

 Additionally and to simplify:

-  - Do only allow a Buy order if not yet in the market
+  - Do only allow a Sell order if not yet in the market

 .. note:: The *next* method gets no "bar index" passed and therefore it seems
           obscure how to understand when 5 bars may have elapsed, but this has